'Bloody Mouth' Skull

 'Open Mouth' Skull

 Fun World's vinyl skull masks were a popular decade-spanning expansion first cataloged in 1995 as the #9205 - Glow-in-Dark Skull Mask with Shroud.
 Unlike previous skull masks offered, this group evolved from the ghost mask with shroud concept with reaper-like faces featuring the same black cotton shrouds.
 The earliest four character designs were the 'RIP', 'Bloody Mouth', 'Yellow Teeth', and 'Vampire' skulls.
 The assortment expanded in 1997 with the 'RIP 2' and 'Fanged' skulls and were the last to have cotton shrouds.
-Other polyester shrouded additions were maded in the late 90s, including the 'Steve' skull which was featured on a wide variety of other products, like the iconic Totally Skele-Bones costume.
+Other polyester shrouded additions were made in the late 90s, including the 'Steve' skull which was featured on a wide variety of other products like the iconic Totally Skele-Bones costume, with more additions made in the 00s.

-A mentionable skull item in the legacy of Fun World's skull masks is 'The Skull' from the #9553 - Living Faces kit product, which included a foam latex prosthetic with applicator and make up to transform your face into a grim skeleton with full motion range and visibility.
+A mentionable skull item in the legacy of Fun World's skull masks is 'The Skull' from the #9553 - Living Faces kit product.
+The kit included a foam latex prosthetic face with applicator and make up to transform your face into a grim skeleton with full motion range and visibility.
 The design featured "RIP" on the forehead, a classic motif repeated throughout the next decade of their skull mask designs.

 Living Faces "The Cyborg" variant of the Skull prosthetic kit.